All Episodes

 They're entertainers.

-Nothing more than entertainers, and they're stupid entertainers.
+Nothing more than entertainers.

 Did you hear what Sting said?

-He sent by God, jokingly, but these people are off their rockers.
+These people are off their rockers.

-They're loco weeds.
+They are loco weeds.

-Citizens of the world.
+They are distinguished citizens of the world.

-And um USA Today, Limbaugh never, NFL never allowed serious consideration of his candidacy to become an owner, continued to fault the NFL on Sunday.
+And USA Today, Limbaugh never, NFL never allowed serious consideration of his candidacy to become an owner, continued to fault the NFL on Sunday.

 It never got there.